Taylor Swift's Lover Music Video Is the Most Romantic Thing You Will Watch Today

 And once Swifties have the opportunity to analyze the lyrics and learn the words to every track, they will be able to watch Taylor open the 2019 MTV Video Music Awards Monday night.

 "One thing about this album that's really special to me is that it's the first one that I will own of my work," the "ME!" singer shared with Robin Roberts earlier today.
-"Which is a concept that they're very supportive of."
+"Which is a concept that [my fans are] very supportive of."

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.